-Gloucestershire Hospitals NHS Foundation Trust (RTE) resumed reporting of the VTE risk assessment in September 2017 following the implementation of a new patient administration system.
-While the trust is reporting good compliance, the numbers have changed significantly since the implementation.
-While the trust does run data quality checks, ongoing problems are being addressed through the Trak Recovery Group.
-New operational plans to make improvements are underway.
+Gloucestershire Hospitals NHS Foundation Trust (RTE) resumed VTE risk assessment reporting in September 2017 after it implemented a new Patient Administration System (PAS).
+While the trust is reporting a good compliance, the numbers have changed significantly since the implementation.
+The trust runs data quality checks and is addressing ongoing problems through the Trak Recovery Group.
+New operational plans to deliver improvement are underway.
+Data submitted this quarter was extrapolated from an audit for January to March 2019.